What Can Be Done for People Suffering from Amyloidosis

 - Trouble Swallowing

 - Skin Changes (Bruising, Purplish Patches, Thickening Skin)

 Treatment and Products Used

 Unfortunately, there’s no cure for amyloidosis.
 Treatment’s change depending on the type people have.
-People with AL Amyloidosis often take chemotherapy medications, or get a blood stem cell transplant.
+People with AL Amyloidosis often take chemotherapy medications.
 AA Amyloidosis tries to treat whichever of the underlying causes that are to be dealt with.
 Hereditary versions might require a liver transplant.
 For those dealing with dialysis caused amyloidosis, a kidney transplant or changing dialysis methods can work.

 When it comes to purchasing products to support treatment, the goal is typically to manage signs and symptoms.
 Pain medication is a common option to help keep the painful swelling and other pain causing symptoms under control.
 People may take medicine designed to help with fluid retention and avoid high salt foods.
 People with irregular heartbeats can take medications designed to regulate that.
 Sometimes blood thinning medication is used as well.
 All options are designed and planned by a doctor since every person with amyloidosis faces it slightly differently.

 Medical Disclaimer: Our health-related articles are for general informational purposes only, the article writer is not necessarily a medical or scientific professional, and they may or may not have any specific medial training.
 This article is not reviewed by a medical professional.
 Some of the information contained within these articles may provide information about treatments or the use of a medical drug or product that has not been approved by the Food and Drug Administration.
 We do not recommend or endorse any of these products, services or treatments.
 The results of any mentioned service or treatment may vary between people.